How to Install a KVM Guest OS from the Command-Line

 Also, make sure the SSH server is installed.
 You’ll need it to connect to the virtual machine.

-How to Install a KVM Guest OS from the Command-Line Software Selection
+How to Install a KVM Guest OS from the Command-Line - Select SSH

 When the installation is complete, press the [Continue] button to reboot the system to a text-mode login page.

-How to Install a KVM Guest OS from the Command-Line Installation Complete
+How to Install a KVM Guest OS from the Command-Line - Install Complete

 Type in your username and password and you will be logged into a command-line interface within a virtual serial console.